Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation study

-We used linear and logistic regression to model simulated clustered data with Gaussian and binomial responses, respectively.
-Under varying simulation conditions controlled by the number of observations per cluster ($N_{i} \in \{5, 10, 50, 100, 150\}$), the total number of predictor parameters ($p \in \{5, 6, ..., 10\}$), the strength of the random effects relative to the fixed effects ($r_{b} \in \{0.5, 1, 10\}$), and the autoregressive correlation in predictor variables ($\phi \in \{0, 0.4, 0.8\}$), we compared the accuracy of NICc, unclustered NIC, AIC and BIC in approximating out-of-cluster prediction performance determined by looDeviance.
-Specifically, for 100 iterations under each simulation condition, we measured each criterion's approximation error as the difference between the criterion and looDeviance.
+We used linear and logistic regression to model synthetic clustered data with Gaussian and binomial responses, respectively.
+We controlled simulation conditions by the number of observations per cluster $N_{j}$, the total number of predictor parameters $p$, the strength of the random effects relative to the fixed effects $r_{b}$, and the autoregressive correlation in predictor variables $\phi$.
+Under varying conditions, we compared the accuracy of NICc, NIC, AIC and BIC in approximating out-of-cluster performance determined by looDeviance.
+Specifically, for 100 iterations under each simulation condition, we measured the approximation error of each criterion by the deviance between the criterion and looDeviance, normalized by total number of observations:

-We also assessed how each criterion's approximation to looDeviance was influenced by the three factors that controlled the clustering strength in the data: number of observations per cluster ($N_{i} \in \{5, 10, 50, 100, 150\}$), the relative strength of random effects ($r_{b} \in \{0.5, 1, 10\}$), and the autoregressive coefficient in predictors ($\phi \in \{0, 0.4, 0.8\}$).
-Specifically, we evaluated each factor's marginal impact on a criterion's approximation to looDeviance by varying that factor while keeping the remaining two factors foxed at their median levels ($N_i=50, r_b=5, \phi = 0.4$), which preserved a moderate clustering structure in the data.
+We assessed how each criterion's approximation to looDeviance was influenced by the three factors that controlled the clustering strength in the data: number of observations per cluster ($N_{j}$), the relative strength of random effects ($r_{b}$), and the autoregressive coefficient in predictors ($\phi$).
+Specifically, we evaluated each factor's marginal impact on a criterion's approximation to looDeviance by varying that factor while keeping the remaining two factors fixed at their median levels ($N_j=50, r_b=1, \phi = 0.4$), which preserved a moderate clustering structure in the data.

+We extended the simulation to examine the accuracy of NICc in approximating looDeviance under various special scenarios, which included K-fold cross-validation, unbalanced cluster sizes, small samples, and rare events.
+Each scenario was tested under weak, moderate, and strong clustering conditions.
+If not otherwise specified: weak clustering is determined by \(N_{j} = 10\), \(r_{b} = 0.5\), and \(\phi = 0\); moderate clustering is determined by \(N_{j} = 50\), \(r_{b} = 1\), and \(\phi = 0.4\); and strong clustering is determined by \(N_{j} = 100\), \(r_{b} = 10\), and \(\phi = 0.8\).